Stock indexes wobble as investor caution offsets optimism

 Weak economic data are serving to “fog up the glass," Stephen Innes of Axi said in a commentary.

-Although another day of choppy trading on Wall Street left the major U.S. stock indexes nearly flat Thursday, the S&P 500 and Nasdaq composite still hit all-time highs.
+Although another day of choppy trading on Wall Street left the major U.S. stock indexes nearly flat Thursday, the S&P 500 and Nasdaq composite still snagged all-time highs.

 The S&P 500 rose 0.2% to 3,916.38.
 Technology stocks led the gainers after two relatively weak days, almost single-handedly outweighing losses by energy stocks, banks and companies that rely on consumer spending.